learning-the-computer/.github/profile/README.md

 ## 🧑‍💻 Who are we?

-We are a group of passionate programmers from different backgrounds and levels of experience, who are eager to improve our programming skills and enjoy the process of problem-solving.
-Whether you are a beginner or an experienced programmer, you are welcome to join us and contribute to the community.
+We are a group of passionate programmers (and learners) from different backgrounds and levels of experience, who are eager to improve our programming skills and enjoy the process of problem-solving.

 ## 💻 What do we do?